setrar/dsp/RU/README.md

 1. **Market Size and Growth**: The 5G Radio Unit market is projected to see substantial growth, driven by the increasing demand for high-speed connectivity and the expansion of 5G networks globally.
 This market includes various segments such as Massive MIMO, Beamforming, Small Cell technologies, and spans different frequency bands like Sub-6 GHz and mmWave [(Markwide Research)](https://markwideresearch.com/5g-radio-unit-market/)【18†source】.

 2. **Key Drivers**: The proliferation of smartphones, high-speed internet connectivity, and the rising need for advanced network infrastructure are major factors contributing to the growth of the Remote Radio Unit (RRU) market.
-As mobile data traffic increases and internet coverage requirements expand, service providers are compelled to install more high-capacity stations【17†source】.
+As mobile data traffic increases and internet coverage requirements expand, service providers are compelled to install more high-capacity stations [(Coherent Insights)](https://www.coherentmarketinsights.com/market-insight/remote-radio-unit-market-3729)【17†source】.

 3. **Regional Insights**: The Asia-Pacific region is leading in market share due to the presence of major industry players and rapid technological advancements.
 North America also holds a significant share, driven by a strong technology landscape and numerous prominent market players【19†source】【17†source】.